Nippon Kaigun

 – Shikishima class battleship,

-– Kasuga/Nisshin class armored cruiser,
+– Kasuga/Nisshin class armoured cruiser,

 – Naniwa class protected cruiser,